DeclanChidlow/vale.rocks/src/posts/halo-my-thoughts.md

 The only critique of its visuals that comes to mind is the lack of stylistic diversity.
 We're thrown into a huge open-world, but the surface is almost exclusively the same generic forest, occasionally broken up by big hexagons, the void, and copy-pasted Forerunner structures.
 It would have been lovely just to see a tad more variety, like we see in the multiplayer maps.

 This instalment also marks the return of the legendary music.
-It's a triumphant return of the iconic theme as heard in CE.
+It's a triumphant return of the iconic theme as heard in Combat Evolved.
 It once again adapts to context with ease and shows how much this game is pushing forward while staying true to the franchise's roots.

 The story repairs the mess of the previous two games and paves the way for the future.
 I really do look forward to seeing how they build on what was set up in Infinite and what the next instalment brings to the table.

 [^1]: So is the multiplayer.
 It simply stripped out the original and just bundled a modified version of Reach's.
 This isn't an issue on the MCC, as it features the original multiplayer, but if you're playing on the 360, I'd recommend just going and tracking down the original Xbox version.
 You can run it on the 360 via backwards compatibility.

-[^2]: You might have read that Reach is the first game.
-It's a prequel, released after Halo ODST.
+[^2]: Some people tout Halo: Reach as the first game in the series and thus the one to start with.
+You shouldn't Reach is a prequel, released after Halo ODST.
 I very much recommend experiencing the games (and most media, for that matter) in chronological release order.